elastic/kibana/x-pack/test/api_integration/deployment_agnostic/README.md

 export const services = {
   ...deploymentAgnosticServices,
-  // create a new deployment-agonstic service and load here };
+  // create a new deployment-agnostic service and load here };
 ```